Meragon/Unity-WinForms/README.md

 ### Usage

-1. Attach Application script to GameObject;
+1. Attach ApplicationBehaviour script to GameObject;
 2. Add Arial font to resources;
 3. Add other fonts and icons;
 4. Use keyword 'new' to create new Controls (don't need to use Application.Run);